RossPaterson/advent-of-code/2023/README.md

 (image by [Jo Wood](https://github.com/jwoLondon))

-The early puzzles have an alternating tempo, with the odd days significantly tougher than in the last 3 years.
-Day 9 was easier, though.
+Some of the early puzzles (days 3, 5 and 7) were significantly tougher than in the last 3 years.

 The narrative appears to be a descending recursion through the islands, through which we will return later.